The four winners will receive scholarships to help them pursue post-secondary studies in the creative arts.

 Three $1000 scholarships will be granted according to overall merit (not necessarily one each in the categories of visual arts, performing arts and digital multimedia).
 CASEM includes a $500 award and a mentorship with musical artist Charlie A’Court.

-Music applicants can apply to only one award – either the Charlie A’Court or Performing Arts.
+Music applicants can apply to only 1 award – either Charlie A’Court or Performing Arts.

 In addition, up to 15 students will be selected as finalists and will each receive $100.